zeroclipboard/zeroclipboard/docs/instructions.md

 As such, ZeroClipboard is completely unusable inside of a `sandbox`ed `iframe`.
 Best efforts have been taken to detect sandboxing and notify consumers via an `error` event (`error[name = "flash-sandboxed"]`) but, unfortunately, not all configurations of sandboxing can be reliably detected from within the framed content.

-This sandboxing is also why ZeroClipboard cannot be used as normal on many online code playground sites like JSFiddle, CodePen, etc. However, we have put together a few ["starter snippets" for such sites](#starter-snippets-for-playground-sites) to get you up and running quickly.
+This sandboxing is also why ZeroClipboard cannot be used as normal on many online code playground sites like JSFiddle, JSBin, CodePen, etc. However, we have put together a few ["starter snippets" for such sites](#starter-snippets-for-playground-sites) to get you up and running quickly.

 For a deeper analysis and a few _"naughty"_ workarounds (which only work in limited situations), check out the [sandblaster.js (JamesMGreene/sandblaster)](https://github.com/JamesMGreene/sandblaster) project.